Liabilities and Modern Artificial Intelligence : A Tri-Phase Model (Law and Change)

 7. Legal Personhood: An Adaptable Concept

-Chapter 3—AI as a Legal Agent: Strengths, Limitations, and Situational Applicability
+Chapter 3—AI as a Legal Agent

 1. The AI Legal Agent

-2. Theories of Agency and their Applicability to AI
+2. Theories of Agency and Their Applicability to AI

 3. Key Elements of a Principal-Agent Relationship